Kun Khmer: Rules and match setup

 A warrior kneeling for a praying ritual known as tvay kru or kun kru.
 This ritual is used before fighting.

 A match consists of five three-minute rounds and takes place in a 6.1 meter square boxing ring.
 A one-and-a-half or two-minute break occurs between each round.
 In olden times, ancient Khmer people would do praying rituals before going to the battlefield or war.

 At the beginning of each match the boxers practice the praying rituals known as the kun kru or thvayobangkoum krou.
 There are different variations of the thvayobangkoum krou ritual with different names such as "Hanuman ties the bridge to Sita".
 There are 17 different variations of the ritual.
 Most are based on the main characters of the Reamker story and believe to have occurred when Cambodia had a strong belief in Hinduism.
+The kun kru pays homage towards the fighter's spirit trainer.
 The pre-competition teacher offering ritual also serves to warm the muscle and increase blood flow.
 The praying ritual at the preliminaries of the boxing match is considered a real dance.
 Traditional Cambodian music performed with the instruments of the sampho (a type of drum), the sralai klang khek (oboe) and the chhing is played during the match.
 The music of Khmer boxing is called vung phleng pradall or vung phleng klang khek.
 The music is made up of two sections.
 The first section is for the boxer's teachers while the second section is the fight music.
 The first part uses a spirit(teacher) to help the boxers concentrate their minds and have confidence.
 The first part of the music is played slowly in a rubato style.
 The melody is played by the sralai(oboe) and the sampho(drum) plays strokes at important points of the melody.
 The second part which is the fight music is played much faster and in meter.
 The music accelerates with the progression of the round.
 It stops at the end of the round or when someone is knocked out.
 When the fight is exciting, the audience claps in rhythm with the beat of the sampho(drum).

 Modern boxers wear leather gloves and nylon shorts.

 The Hanuman Kun Khmer Stage.
 It uses a non-traditional hexagon ring.